-The Affordable Rod Guide for 2016
+The Affordable Rod Guide

 by Bryan “BayBass” Novotny with Tom Wewerka of Tom’s Custom Rods

 I recently strolled through Bass Pro Shops testing rods with expert award winning rod builder, craftsman, and friend Tom Wewerka 1/17/16.
 I also tested numerous rods at the Doswell VA show and every rod we're about to critique is worthy of our $100-$120 which is what we'd consider reasonably priced and affordable for the average bass fisherman.
 Both Tom and I seldomly buy our rods with a name on them and we're both spoiled and picky rod fanactics who demand the best.
 We are not affiliated with any rod companies on the market.
 During our walk through, we were both shocked by the number of name brand rods which failed our spine and static testing as well as the guide wrap and alignment tests.
 We focused on choosing just three rod lineups to recommend below, all of which had to be priced at $119.99 or less.
 We will also show you who has the best pricing on them currently.
 Keep in mind if your favorite rod retails at a dollar more than $120 with no current sales, it was not considered for this article.